 On the rare chance that you may become pregnant on the implant, it is recommended that you look out for certain signs.
-Looking out for a change in your period is not a good indicator of pregnancy as one of the greatest side effects of Nexplanon is changes in the menstrual cycle.
+Looking out for a change in your period is not a good indicator of pregnancy as one of the side effects of Nexplanon is changes in the menstrual cycle.
 You may experience tiredness, nausea and tender breasts.
-If you are concerned you may be pregnant, we recommend taking a pregnancy test or contacting your GP.
+If you are concerned you may be pregnant, we recommend taking a pregnancy test before contacting your GP.

 Can you get pregnant on the implant when taking antibiotics?